feross/last-fm/README.md

 ### `lastfm.trackGetInfo(opts, (err, data) => {})`

-Get the metadata for a track on Last.fm using the artist/track name or a musicbrainz id.
+Get the metadata for a track on Last.fm using the artist/track name.

 - [track.getInfo](http://www.last.fm/api/show/track.getInfo)